datenanfragen/verein-website/content/privacy.en.md

     "aliases": ["privacy-policy", "data-protection"]
 }

-Our privacy policy was last changed on January 02, 2019.
+Our privacy policy was last changed on Febuary 23, 2019.

 ## General remarks